Why some heaps support constant-amortized-time decrease-key operations, and others do not: Lower Bound

 \begin{proof} Let $\opB$ be a sequence in $\Ids_{\round_k}$, and let $\runb$ be the time to execute $B$.

-Let $\dcc_i$ be the cost of the permutation evolution in round $i$; this is at most $ \frac{\rcm \log n}{\fdc \log \fdc}$ \johnd{must fox, should not cause problems} if round $i$ is a small round and 0 if round $i$ is a big round (recall that permutation evolutions are only performed in the small round).
-Thus the cost for any round $i$, whether big (\S\ref{s:br}) or small (\S\ref{s:sr}), can be expressed as $2+\dcc_i + \acem_i + \vs_i$.
+Let $\dcc_i$ be the cost of the permutation evolution in round $i$; this is at most $ \frac{\rcm \log n}{\fdc \log \fdc}$ if round $i$ is a small round and 0 if round $i$ is a big round (recall that permutation evolutions are only performed in the small round).
+Thus the cost for any round $i$, whether big (\S\jref{s:br}) or small (\S\jref{s:sr}), can be expressed as $2+\dcc_i + \acem_i + \vs_i$.
 The time to execute any sequence $\opB \in \Ids_{\round_k}$, which we denote as \runb, is the sum of the costs of the rounds:

 An item in the violation sequence has had its rank increase.
 Its rank can only increase after winning $\rce$ pairings.
 Pairings are operations.
 Thus,